 ABOUT

-Collectionzz is incredibly excited to share our official collaboration with The Beatles!
+Collectionzz is incredibly excited to share our collaboration with RockOff Trade for The Beatles!
 We are celebrating the 60th Anniversary of the band's first visit to the United States and subsequent country-wide tour with the officially licensed The Beatles 1964 Print Set.
 Each set contains three limited edition posters titled "Meet The Beatles", "The Beatles In Person" and "The Beatles North American Tour 1964"!

 Each poster is screenprinted on heavy duty French craft paper, measures 18"x24", and comes hand-numbered in pencil with a holographic sticker of authenticity on the back.
 The prints are illustrated and designed by Matt Needle.